GiuseppeCassisi96/DiamondSquareAlgorithmCUDA/README.md

 # DiamondSquareAlgorithmCUDA
-In this project, I developed a C++ application that generates a height map using the Diamond Square algorithm.
-The main focus of my project was to develop two different versions of the algorithm in order to compare them.
-The first version runs sequentially on the CPU, while the second version runs in parallel on the GPU.
-I used the CUDA API to develop the second version.
-The application compares the two versions and computes the speedup achieved with the parallel version.
-Then, the application uses the generated height map to create an image in .ppm format.
-This project was made for an university course called "GPU Computing," taught by Professor G. Grossi.
+I developed a C++ application that uses the Diamond-Square algorithm to create heightmaps procedurally.
+I used the CUDA API to execute the algorithm on the GPU.
+I developed two versions of the
+algorithm: a sequential one that runs on the CPU and a parallel one that runs on the GPU.
+I compared the two versions to measure the speedup obtained by the parallel one compared to the sequential one.